 These Flower Pot Cookies are perfect for spring!
 The bright colors pop and the easy recipe makes them a fun party idea.
 With sugar cookie cups, chocolate ganache, and Oreo dirt, they are as good to eat as they are cute to look at.

 Anyone else excited about spring?
 The snow is gone, the tulips are coming up and we can finally be outside without a coat.
 I am looking forward to green grass, budding trees and planting flowers, but for now we can celebrate with adorable Flower Pot Cookies!

-Bake at 375 degrees for 11-13 minutes, or until golden brown (if using the silicone pan on a cookie sheet).
+Bake at 375 degrees for 11-13 minutes, or until golden brown (if using the silicone pan place it on a cookie sheet).
 Allow the cookies to cool completely before removing them from the pan.

 Carefully remove the cookie cups from the muffin tin.
 I used the tip of a thin knife to gently pop them out.
 Make chocolate ganache using semi-sweet chocolate chips and heavy cream.
 Fill the cups with chocolate ganache.